A Quick Overview

-To leave a Group Chat without opening up the Chat itself, you can just press and hold on the Group name on the Friends screen, tap 'Settings', and then tap 'Leave Group'.
+To leave a Group Chat without opening up the Chat itself, you can just press and hold on the Group name on the Friends screen, tap the three horizontal dots in the upper right corner, and then tap 'Leave Group'.

 Q. How can I monitor what my teen is watching on Discover?

 You and your teen should have regular conversations about appropriate use of Snapchat and watch Discover together.
 You can also unsubscribe from, or see less of, certain Discover content like Publisher Stories, Official Stories, and Popular Stories.
 Just press and hold the tile on the Discover screen and tap ‘Hide’ or ‘Unsubscribe’.